weaverbel/intro-computational-thinking/content/0-intro.md

 Computational thinking is an essential prerequisite for anyone wanting to learn to program computers and write code.

 Many different definitions of computational thinking exist.
-However, computational thinking can be described as a set of strategies to enable people to solve problems, especially complex problems.
+However, computational thinking can be described as a set of strategies to enable people to solve problems, especially complex ones.

 The BBC (1) provides a good definition: